BCLT Summer School, 22-26 July 2024, ONLINE.

 Please take a look at the Petra-E Framework to get an idea of the level of experience required to apply.
 The BCLT Summer School is suitable for translators that consider themselves Level 2 (Advanced Learner) or Level 3 (Early Career Professional).

 Although we cannot offer bursaries to all participants, we always try to have a variety of full bursaries available.

 Please note that if you receive a bursary you will be asked to write a short one-page report on your experience of the Summer School.

-You can apply for more than one bursary – for example you could apply for a language-specific bursary and the BCLT bursary if you are eligible.
 To apply for a bursary you just need to complete the bursary section of the Summer School application form.